yowlonglee/Enhanced-Powergaming-Scripts/README.md

 These scripts are focused on heavy physical damage parties in both melee and ranged.
 To me, spells are only there to protect me from enemy damage, enhance my physical damage, and strip the enemies of their spell protections.
 These scripts do everything to manage the minutiae of play, so the player can focus on other things.
 Specifically these:

-- Allow the player to pre-buff before any fight by pressing the "D" key.
+- Allow the player to pre-buff before any fight by pressing the "B" key.
 I hate pre-buffing, it is tedious to go through all spells and manually cast.
 Additionally, you have to check to ensure you cast long duration spells first and such.
 No bueno.
 Know what is bueno?
-Hitting the "D" key and watching all selected characters start pre-buffing.
+Hitting the "B" key and watching all selected characters start pre-buffing.
 This is literally the "Easy Button" to buffing saving you time and allowing you to focus on what really matters.
 Characters will state when they begin pre-buffing and when they complete pre-buffing.
-If an enemy is sighted or the "D" key is pressed again, pre-buffing will cancel and the character will announce they were not able to complete the pre-buffing.
+If an enemy is sighted or the "B" key is pressed again, pre-buffing will cancel and the character will announce they were not able to complete the pre-buffing.
 Buffs will be cast with longest duration ones first moving to shortest duration.
 This takes all the guessing out of it.

 - Automatically using appropriate healing potions and antidotes in combat.